klibio/EclipseInstallationManager/README.md

 ## Prerequisites

+1. **JavaSE version 17 or higher!**
-Eclipse Application installations done with the Eclipse Installer.
-Alternatively you can add them manually by following the [instructions](https://github.com/A7exSchin/bootPalladio) in the readme of the bootPalladio project.
+2. Eclipse Application installations done with the Eclipse Installer.
+Alternatively you can add local isntallations manually by following the [instructions](https://github.com/A7exSchin/bootPalladio) in the readme of the bootPalladio project.

 ## Installation